 ITAM plays a vital role in helping an organization define and control its IT infrastructure by maintaining data about the historical and current state of all assets.

-ITAM also supports other ITIL processes by providing accurate information about the assets affected due to an incident, problem, or change.
+ITAM also supports other ITSM processes by providing accurate information about the assets affected due to an incident, problem, or change.
 Finally, ITAM helps an organization stay compliant with its software licenses, gear up for audits, and reduce legal as well as security risks.

 Here are some tips that will guide you to implement an effective asset management process and help you reap the maximum benefits.